Greenwich O2 Arena Car Parking Tips 2018

 Like Car Park 2, there’s no guarantee there’ll be space here.
 For a gig in December 2014, we had to drive round for about 10 minutes before someone vacated a space.
+On several other occasions, there’s been plenty of space straight away.
 But the car park is used by people going into London on the tube, so if you’re arriving for an evening gig, there’s a decent chance someone will be on their way back home at that time.
 It’s well worth a try.
 The car park seems to have a flat rate of £11, but the really cool thing is that you can now pay for it automagically: you just drive in, no ticket required, drive out later, again without tickets or barriers, and the next day you get a text message saying the money’s been debited to your credit card.
 Cool.
 It’s all done by automatic recognition of your car number plate.
 To use the system, you must register for a “Dash Park account“, which takes two minutes.
 That’s all.
 But if you don’t want to take advantage of all that techno-stuff, you can just buy a ticket.

 UPDATE March 2015 (see comments below): it seems that they’ve stuck in a £25 charge for arriving in the station car park after 7pm, possibly to deter concert-goers.
 Oh well, it was good while it lasted, although you can still get the cheap rate if you get in before 7pm, as many concert-goers will do.

 UPDATE: do also consider not parking at the venue itself.
 Some alternatives are discussed in the comments.